Edward Henry Corbould: Life

 Corbould died at Kensington on 18 January 1905.
 He has a memorial tablet in St Mary Abbots church in Kensington, London.
-His grandson was the noted designer Leonard Wyburd.
+A grandson Leonard Wyburd became a noted designer.

 Works

 In 1834, 1835, and 1836 Corbould won gold medals of the Society of Arts, in 1834 with a watercolour of the Fall of Phaethon, and in the last two years with models of St. George and the Dragon and a Chariot Race, from Homer.
 His first exhibits in the Royal Academy in 1835 included a model (Cyllarus and Hylonome); and he submitted designs for four pieces of sculpture for Blackfriars Bridge.

 Corbould was known for his water-colours, in which he produced subjects illustrating literature (mainly from Chaucer, Spenser, and Shakespeare), history, and daily life.
 A few of his pictures are in oils (e.g. The Canterbury Pilgrims, 1874).
 He started exhibiting at the New Water Colour Society in 1837, becoming a member in the same year.
 His early exhibits included The Canterbury Pilgrims assembled at the old Tabard Inn.
 Many of his works were acquired by Queen Victoria, Prince Albert, and his royal pupils, including an illustration of Alfred Tennyson's Morte d'Arthur presented by Queen Victoria to Princess Louise, and Henry VI welcomed to London after his Coronation in Paris, and The Iconoclasts of Basle, acquired by the Empress Frederick for the imperial collection in Berlin.

 Apart from the royal collections, one of the largest collections of his works was that of George Strutt of Belper.
 A watercolour Lady Godiva went to the National Gallery of New South Wales.

 Corbould exhibited in all about 250 drawings at the Royal Institute, retiring from active membership in 1898.
 He also produced designs for book illustration: in the Abbotsford edition of the Waverley Novels (Cadell, 1841–6), and in A & C Black's edition of the same works (1852–3); Spenser's Faerie Queene and Chaucer's Canterbury Tales (Routledge, 1853); Martin Farquhar Tupper's Proverbial Philosophy (1854); and Robert Aris Willmott's Poets of the Nineteenth Century (1857), and Merrie Days of England (1858–9).
 He worked for periodicals such as London Society, the Churchman's Family Magazine, Cassell's Magazine, and the Illustrated London News.